-10 Years Ago: Iron Maiden Release ‘Dance of Death’
+20 Years Ago: Iron Maiden’s ‘Dance of Death’ Extends Reunion Buzz

-The nearly eight-minute ‘No More Lies’ features some of the prog elements the group has used from time to time.
-The title track starts in similar territory, evoking Jethro Tull with its minstrel guitar and Dickinson's storytelling.
-‘Gates of Tomorrow’ and ‘New Frontier’ are straight-up rockers.
+The nearly eight-minute "No More Lies" features some of the prog elements Iron Maiden has used from time to time.
+The title track starts in similar territory, evoking Jethro Tull with its minstrel guitar and Bruce Dickinson's storytelling.

-The album-closing ‘Journeyman’ is a rarity in Maiden's catalog, with no electric guitars to be found.
-Acoustic guitar and strings mark the territory, while drummer Nicko McBrain pushes the song along, It's a departure for the band, but it ends the album perfectly.
+The album-closing "Journeyman" is a rarity in Iron Maiden's catalog, with no electric guitars to be found.
+Acoustic guitar and strings mark the territory, while drummer Nicko McBrain pushes the song along.
+It's a departure for the band, but it ends Dance of Death perfectly.